Joschua-Conrad/Transient-Simulation-of-Dynamic-Comparator-Noise/README.md

 # Transient Simulation of Dynamic-Comparator Noise
 This project includes a Verilog-A test block for measuring noise and offset of a comparator.
+Designed at the Institute of Microelectronics, Ulm University, Ulm, Germany by Joschua Conrad under the supervision of Prof. Maurits Ortmanns.
+Published at NEWCAS 2024.
+When using the code or concepts shown here for your own work, please cite the published paper as in [CITATION](CITATION.cff).

 ![Test Block's Symbol](Symbol_Screenshot.png)